mdn/content/files/en-us/web/http/cookies/index.md

 A cookie is associated with a domain.
 If this domain is the same as the domain of the page you are on, the cookie is called a _first-party cookie_.
 If the domain is different, it is a _third-party cookie_.
 While the server hosting a web page sets first-party cookies, the page may contain images or other components stored on servers in other domains (for example, ad banners), which may set third-party cookies.
 These are mainly used for advertising and tracking across the web.
 See for example the [types of cookies used by Google](https://policies.google.com/technologies/types).

-A third party server can build up a profile of a user's browsing history and habits based on cookies sent to it by the same browser when accessing multiple sites.
+A third-party server can build up a profile of a user's browsing history and habits based on cookies sent to it by the same browser when accessing multiple sites.
 Firefox, by default, blocks third-party cookies that are known to contain trackers.
 Third-party cookies (or just tracking cookies) may also be blocked by other browser settings or extensions.
 Cookie blocking can cause some third-party components (such as social media widgets) to not function as intended.

 > **Note:** Servers can (and should) set the cookie [SameSite attribute](/en-US/docs/Web/HTTP/Headers/Set-Cookie/SameSite) to specify whether or not cookies may be sent to third party sites.